Summertime is here and what's a better day out of the office than 18 holes in the morning followed by an afternoon at the beach?

 Hammock Beach, a Salamander Resort northwest of Orlando on the Palm Coast, can brag of the rare Florida course right on the Atlantic Ocean - the recently renovated Ocean Course by Jack Nicklaus.
 Surf lessons might be more popular than golf lessons at the resort.

 Hugging the Georgia border, Amelia Island is another hub of sand - for beaches and bunkers.
 The Omni Amelia Island Plantation (Oak Marsh) and the Ritz-Carlton Amelia Island (the private Golf Club of Amelia Island) both reside on the sand with courses worth playing.
-The fate of the Ocean Links at the Omni is still in doubt, although a judge has ordered it to reopen this fall after a sudden closure in 2018.
+The fate of the Ocean Links at the Omni is still in doubt, although a judge has ordered it to eventually reopen after a sudden closure in 2018.

 South Carolina (Hilton head Island, Myrtle Beach, Kiawah Island)